 Step 2: Choose a virtual event type

-Choose between livestreams, pre-recorded sessions, or a combination of both.
-Livestreams are best for conferences or workshops that involve a Q&A section between the presenter and the audience.
-Pre-recorded sessions give virtual attendees the freedom to view when they have time or download and save the content for later.
+Choose between live streams, pre-recorded sessions, or a combination of both.
+Live streams are best for conferences or workshops that involve a Q&A section between the presenter and the audience.
+Pre-recorded sessions give attendees the freedom to view when they have time or download and save the content for later.

 Step 3: Decide where to host it

-If your event will be live streamed, consider sharing it on social media sites like Facebook or TikTok if you want to build or engage with target audiences there.
+If your event will be live-streamed, consider sharing it on social media sites like Facebook or TikTok if you want to build or engage with target audiences there.
 If it’s pre-recorded, try hosting the session videos on a dedicated website with a unique URL.
-Grow your email list by requiring virtual attendees to share their address at the virtual door.
+Grow your email list by requiring attendees to share their address at the virtual door.

 Step 4: Grab virtual event technology

 You need virtual event technology to help you plan, execute, and measure the success of your efforts.
-Once you have your goals nailed down, organize your action plan with virtual event planning software.
-The rest of your tools will be determined by what kind of virtual event you’d like to host and your chosen KPIs.
+Once you have your goals nailed down, organize your action plan with a virtual event planning template.
+The rest of your tools will be determined by what kind of event you’d like to host and your chosen KPIs.

 The virtual event planning checklist

-- Use a virtual event planning software to organize all the moving parts.
+- Use virtual event planning software to organize all the moving parts

 What virtual event technology do you need?